natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.450B%20Ouragan%20(Israel).md

 {{Specs-Avia-Suspended}}
 <!-- ''Describe the aircraft's suspended armament: additional cannons under the wings, bombs, rockets and torpedoes.
 This section is especially important for bombers and attackers.
 If there is no suspended weaponry remove this subsection.'' -->
 {{main|AN-M64A1 (500 lb)|AN-M65A1 (1,000 lb)|Mk.2 incendiary|T10 140|T10 151}}

+The key distinction between the '''{{Specs|name}}''' and the M.D.450B Ouragan for France, is that the Israeli modification introduces two additional default ordinance configurations: one with the "2 x 500 lb AN-M64A1 bombs paired with 8 x T10 140 rockets' and the other being the '2 x 500 lb AN-M64A1 bombs paired with 8 x T10 151 rockets.'

 The '''''{{PAGENAME}}''''' can be outfitted with the following ordnance: